What is a direct cremation?

-With rising cremation costs it’s important to find a direct funeral plan that fully guarantees the cremation fees.
+With cost rising above inflation, it’s important to find a direct funeral plan that fully guarantees the cost of the cremation process.
 Some providers only include a contribution towards this service which means there could be more for the family to pay when the time comes.
-You may also be required to pay doctors fees for a second death certificate however a forth coming change in the law in line with changes already introduced in Scotland means this may not be relevant in the near future.
+You may also be required to pay doctor’s fees for a second death certificate however a forth coming change in the law in line with changes already introduced in Scotland means this may not be relevant in the near future.

 As mentioned, the ashes can either be scattered at the garden of remembrance or returned to the family; it’s entirely up to you.
 Many companies will charge for the ashes to be returned however and rely on a courier for delivery which some people may find a little disconcerting.

 What is the best cremation only funeral plan?

 The best direct funeral plan will depend on your personal requirements and of course your budget.
 Plan prices range from £1,500 to £2,000 and are offered by leading funeral plan companies such as Golden Charter, Dignity, Golden Leaves and Safe Hands as well as more specialist direct cremation companies like Pure Cremation, Memoria, Simplicita and Respect-Express.

 Having extensively reviewed and compared direct cremation plans, the company we have chosen to recommend is Simplicity Cremations, part of the award winning funeral planning company Dignity.